 It’s a great bridge to talking to friends about over-harvesting and at risk plants.
 I dare ya!
 Find out more at United Plant Savers.
 And join up, if you will, and can!

-Replant bulbs or plant the seeds – click on United Plant Savers just above for detailed instructions.
+Replant bulbs with the rhizomes attached or plant the seeds – click on United Plant Savers link just above for detailed instructions.

 There are lookalikes, but only the wild leek smells strongly of garlicky onion goodness.